Yes, You Can Remodel on a Tiny Budget

 2) What you need.
 Two bedrooms and a single minuscule bathroom were fine when you bought the house as newlyweds.
 But at this point, a decade and four kids later, you're feeling awfully strapped for space.

 3) What will add curb appeal.
 Whether your home is actively listed with a real estate broker or you are just starting to toy with the idea of selling, you know that certain upgrades -- garage door replacement or revamping your shabby front porch, for instance -- are important if you want to attract buyers.

 Now review your wish list and decide which are absolute priorities.
 You may well realize that you are focused on one or two things that desperately need improvement but are happy with the rest of the house as is.
 In that case, changes like simply finding space for an additional powder room might turn out to be within your budget.
-Get remodeling quotes and see whether the work is affordable.
+Talk with local home remodeling contractors and see whether the work is affordable.
 On the other hand, if you are irritated and unhappy with your home in general, it could be time to start a "sanity saving" fund to pay for larger scale remodeling costs (or a move) further down the line.

 DIY -- to Do or Not to Do?

 Doing part of the home remodeling yourself will help save you money.
 Consider the free time you have available, your physical capabilities, and your DIY skills to determine whether your share of the project will include kitchen remodeling and climbing ladders to put up sheetrock or will be limited to tasks such as hunting down bargain tile and fixtures, for example.
 Bear in mind that the trickiest remodeling jobs, such as major electrical or plumbing work or structural repairs, should always be left to the pros.

 Taking care of small changes, either by yourself or with the help of a professional, can make a surprisingly large difference.
 Repairing broken door handles or creaky steps is a cheap, quick fix that will help you feel more at home in your home.